Ayoush/commit-history-modifier/README.md

 # ComMit-HIstoRy-mOdiFIEr
-Testing some suB ProceSs for modIFYiNg coMMiT hIStOry
+Testing some suB ProcESs for modIFYiNg coMMiT hIStOry